soudy/qsy/README.md

 cx q[0], q[1]
 ```
 applies a CNOT operation with control qubit `q[0]` and target qubit `q[1]`.
-Some operations take an angle (in radian) as argument.
+Some operations take an angle (in radians) as argument.
 The parameterized operation
 ```asm
 rz(pi/2) q[0]
 ```